I Heard The Bells On Christmas Day

 When Henry Wadsworth Longfellow sat down on Christmas day 1863 to write the poem Christmas Bells, the American Civil War had reached the mid-way point and fighting raged on.

-Longfellow was in his 55+ years and was still mourning the loss two years earlier of his beloved second wife Frances (Fanny).
-Franny's dress had caught fire and Henry was burned when he'd tried to save her.
+Born on February 27, 1807, Longfellow was in his 55+ years in 1863.
+He was still mourning the loss two years earlier of his beloved second wife Frances (Fanny).
+Franny’s dress had caught fire and Henry was burned when he’d tried to save her.

 He’d written The Evening Star (1845) love sonnet about Franny a few years after they were married; eighteen years after her death, his sonnet The Cross of Snow expresses his unchanging deep love and grief.